evanx/redishub-legacy/README.md

 #### What upcoming features?

-<b>HTTP POST</b>

-<b>Role-based keyspace access control:</b>
+- HTTP POST
-Admins can control which certs can access their private keyspaces, and if read-only or add-only.
+- Role-based keyspace access control: Admins can control which certs can access their private keyspaces, and if read-only or add-only.

-<b>Export and import to JSON:</b>
-Entire keyspaces can be exported as a JSON file, or imported or created from such.
+- Export and import to JSON: Entire keyspaces can be exported as a JSON file, or imported or created from such.

 #### Why do keys expire after 10 minutes?